ivov/infobootleg/README.md

 ## Overview

-Android app for retrieving laws from Argentina's [official legislative service](infoleg.gob.ar/) and displaying its data in a user-friendly format, with article-by-article navigation, user authentication and support for favoriting articles and commenting.
+Android app for retrieving laws from Argentina's [official legislative service](www.infoleg.gob.ar/) and displaying their data in a user-friendly format, with article-by-article navigation, user authentication and support for favoriting articles and commenting.

 <p align="center">
     <img src="demo/overview.gif">